EngineerGuy314/TWITS/README.md

 to compile:    `gcc twits.c -o twits.exe -lcurl`

-if needed, install libcurl, something like this:  `sudo apt-get update && sudo apt install libcurl4` the program probably isn't threadsafe, so the && makes sure that one instance completes before the next is executed.
+if needed, install libcurl, something like this:  `sudo apt-get update && sudo apt install libcurl4`

 Call the program as a cron job, with these arguments: callsign, starting minute, id1, id3, [comment], [details]